kjhousejr2/kjhousejr2/README.md

 # Hello my name is Kevin Jeffrey House Jr., but I introduce myself as Jeffrey.

 I am a third-year student at Iowa State University and am pursuing an Aerospace Engineering Degree with a Nondestructive Evaluation Minor.
 I am a military kid, so I have traveled around Europe a lot and hope to travel around the States as well.
 I am currently working for the FAA as a Student Trainee.
 Finally, Christianity and my relaationhip with Jesus is something I love to share.
+Below is a table to get to know me more.

 | Interests | Working on | Favorite Hobbies |
 | :---: | :---: | :---: |